When to Hire a Custom Applicator vs. Buy Spraying Equipment

 Share this post on:

-Amid farmers’ efforts to protect against pests in order to maximize yield, they are faced with a choice: hire a custom applicator or purchase their own spraying equipment.
+In your effort to protect against pests in order to maximize yield, you are faced with a choice: hire a custom applicator or purchase your own spraying equipment.

 The decision to hire a custom applicator or buy spraying equipment depends on various factors such as farm size, spraying frequency, available resources, and personal preferences.
 It's important to carefully evaluate the pros and cons of each to help make an informed decision that aligns with your specific operational needs and goals.